DeepIPCv2: LiDAR-powered Robust Environmental Perception and Navigational Control for Autonomous Vehicle: Introduction

-In this research, we propose an improved version of DeepIPC \cite{deepipc} namely DeepIPCv2 where the improvisation is mainly intended to tackle the challenge of driving in poor illumination conditions.
-To be more specific, we modify the perception module by replacing RGBD encoders with LiDAR encoders.
-As shown in Fig. \ref{fig:overview}, the RGBD camera fails to provide a clearly visible set of RGB image and depth map.
+In this research, we introduce DeepIPCv2, an improved version of DeepIPC \cite{deepipc} and our simulation work \cite{oskar_tiv}, where the focus of improvement is to tackle the challenge of driving under poor illumination conditions.
+As shown in Fig. \ref{fig:overview}, the RGBD camera cannot provide a clear visible set of RGB image and depth map.
 Hence, DeepIPCv2 uses a LiDAR sensor and employs a point cloud segmentation model to perceive the environment.
 This enables better reasoning as the model can distinguish traversable and non-traversable areas easily and avoid collision by knowing the existence of other objects around the ego vehicle.
 By encoding these point clouds, the perception module can provide stable and better features to the controller module for estimating waypoints and navigational control.
 Thus, DeepIPCv2 can maintain its drivability performance even when driving at night.
-We also modify the controller module by adding a set of command-specific multi-layer perceptrons (MLP) to improve the maneuverability of the model.
-The novelties of this work can be summarized as follows: \begin{itemize} \item We present DeepIPCv2, an improved version of DeepIPC \cite{deepipc} that takes LiDAR point clouds as the main perception input.
-Hence, it has better robustness against various illumination conditions as LiDAR is not affected by light illumination changes.
-This leads to better drivability as the controller module is provided with stable features in estimating navigational control properly. \item We demonstrate the utilization of LiDAR point clouds to achieve a robust environmental perception in perceiving the surroundings for autonomous driving.
-We conduct some ablation studies in point cloud projection and representation to obtain the best DeepIPC variant. \item We conduct a comparative study with other models to justify the drivability performance.
-All models must predict driving records and perform automated driving under three different conditions.
-The experimental results show that DeepIPCv2 achieves the best performance compared to other models in many criteria. \end{itemize}
+In addition, we also modify the controller module by adding a set of command-specific multi-layer perceptrons (MLP) to assist the PID controllers, improving the maneuverability.
+The novelties of this work can be summarized as follows:

+\begin{itemize} \item \textbf{LiDAR-based Semantic Multi-View Perception:} Unlike density-based projections (e.g., TransFuser \cite{transfuser2}), we employ a semantic projection pipeline.
+We utilize PolarNet \cite{polarnet} for efficient point cloud segmentation and project the results into Front-View and Bird’s-Eye-View (BEV).
+This provides the controller with explicit class-aware traversability information, ensuring robustness in low-light conditions where cameras fail.

+\item \textbf{Hybrid Control with Command-Specific Decoders:} We introduce a controller integrating a Gated Recurrent Unit (GRU) with command-specific Multi-Layer Perceptrons (MLPs) and PID controllers.
+This hybrid design addresses the action imbalance in driving datasets and improves maneuverability by dedicating decoders to specific high-level commands.

+\item \textbf{Open Research and Future Advancements:} To contribute to ongoing research and future advancements, we will release our codes and datasets, promoting transparency and collaboration in autonomous driving technology.
+Link: \href{https://github.com/oskarnatan/DeepIPCv2}{https://github.com/oskarnatan/DeepIPCv2} and \href{https://youtu.be/IsZ1HP5QjWc}{https://youtu.be/IsZ1HP5QjWc} \end{itemize}